 Claude Code Setup

 Connect Claude Code to Agiflow using MCP for seamless project management, scaffolding, and architecture validation.
-Choose from three connection methods based on your workflow.
+Choose from two connection methods based on your workflow.

 Prerequisites